Astros vs. Diamondbacks Player Props Betting Odds

 Carroll Stats

-- Carroll will look for his third straight game with a hit in this contest.
-During his last five outings he is batting .364 with two doubles, a triple, a walk and three RBI.
+- Carroll hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is hitting .350 with two doubles, a triple, two walks and three RBI.

 Carroll Recent Games